What Does Taking Responsibility In Childbirth Mean?

 It didn’t fit in the pan.

 In reality, the message most of us get from our mothers, grandmothers, and great-grandmothers about birth is:

 It hurts, you’ll get through it.

 Well, do you know that’s not enough?
 We need very specific skills to ‘get through’ labour because that concept has been hugely affected by modern maternity care … medical pain relief and cesarean deliveries.

 In fact, it’s beginning to look as though this generation will tell their children.

 ‘Just have your baby cut out of your body’ or ‘Get that epidural immediately.’

 Well, does that make sense if there are simple skills that we can learn to:

-- Have a safe birth for ourself and our baby … our ability to reduce potential risks
+- Have a safe birth for ourselves and our baby … our ability to reduce potential risks

 - Reduce our own suffering from the natural pain of childbirth